hidefromkgb/gif_load/README.md

                        strictly frame-specific, even when they contain the same number of identical colors in identical order)

+Neither of the two callbacks needs to return a value, thus having `void` for a return type.

 `GIF_Load()`, in its turn, needs 6 parameters:

 1. a pointer to GIF data in RAM